polydawn/reppl/CONTRIBUTING.md

 Contribution Guide
 ==================

-repp is an Apache-v2 licensed product.
+reppl is an Apache-v2 licensed product.

-We welcome and encourage community contributions to repeatr.
+We welcome and encourage community contributions to reppl.